manhcuong0312/SMB/README.md

 More info about this program can be found at <https://www.saomaicenter.org/en/smsoft/smb>

 # Hotkeys Deprecated
-Since version 25.4, the following hotkey will be deprecated:
+Since SMB version 25.4, the following hotkey will be deprecated:

 - Alt+F9: Insert equation dialog
 - Alt+F10: Insert Picture dialog